2012 Iraq emo killings

-The 2012 emo killings in Iraq were a string of homicides that were part of a campaign against Iraqi teenage boys who dressed in an emo style carried out by paramilitary groups as an attack on Western culture.
-Between 6 and 70 young men were kidnapped, tortured and murdered in Baghdad and Iraq during March 2012.
-In September 2012, BBC News reported that gay men in Baghdad said the killings had not abated.
+The 2012 emo killings in Iraq were a string of homicides that were claimed by some sources to be part of a campaign against Iraqi teenage boys who dressed in an emo style carried out by paramilitary groups as an attack on Western culture.
+The BBC could find no evidence to support the idea that between 6 and 70 young men were beaten to death with cement blocks in Baghdad in March 2012.
+In September 2012, BBC News reported that unrelated killings were happening.